-There are many factors to consider in finding the most efficient routes, including route length, service times, traffic patterns, customer preferred delivery windows, and much, much more.
+There are many factors to consider in finding the most efficient routes.
+These include route length, service times, traffic patterns, customer preferred delivery windows, and much more.
 Human planners simply cannot factor in all these variables.

-Drivers are also affected by the inefficiencies brought by manual route planning—especially if they have to drive long distances unnecessarily or spend considerable time navigating through highly congested roads.
+Drivers are also affected by the inefficiencies brought by manual route planning.
+This is especially true if they have to drive long distances unnecessarily or spend considerable time navigating through highly congested roads.

 On the other hand, sophisticated route optimization software can find the best routes in just a few clicks.
-Planners only need to input all the variables, and the system can already provide route plans, driver and vehicle assignments, and delivery schedules.
+Planners only need to input all the variables, and the system can quickly provide route plans, driver/vehicle assignments, and delivery schedules.
 This kind of software can offer routes that are up to 35 percent shorter than what manual planning provides.

 Lower Fuel Costs

 Fuel expense is the biggest contributor to a fleet's overall transportation costs.
-A route optimization software reduces fuel expenses significantly since drivers are driving fewer miles.
+A routing tool reduces fuel expenses significantly since drivers are driving fewer miles.
 Plus, excessive idling is also minimized by the software as it accounts for traffic conditions.
 The reduction of idling time also cuts fuel wastage significantly.

 Better Resource Utilization

 Utilizing assets inefficiently increases overhead costs.
 Failing to distribute work among drivers and assign vehicles in the most time- and cost-effective manner results in high operating costs for fleet managers.
-A route planning system that assigns deliveries to the most suited drivers and vehicles for each order, allows fleet managers to increase their orders per day while utilizing the company's human resources and assets more effectively.
+A route planning system that assigns deliveries to the most suited drivers and vehicles for each order can be extremely beneficial.
+It allows fleet managers to increase their orders per day while utilizing the company's human resources and assets more effectively.

 Minimized Vehicle Purchase